-"the Loans have been originated in accordance with the ordinary course of the relevant Seller's origination business pursuant to underwriting standards that are no less stringent than those that such Seller applied at the time of origination to similar consumer receivables that are not securitised by means of the securitisation transaction described in this Prospectus within the meaning of article 20(10) of the Securitisation Regulation."
+"the Loans have been originated in accordance with the ordinary course of the Seller's origination business pursuant to underwriting standards that are no less stringent than those that Seller applied at the time of origination to similar consumer loans of which the loan receivables resulting therefrom are not securitised by means of the securitisation transaction described in this Prospectus within the meaning of article 20(10) of the Securitisation Regulation."

-See also Section 7.2 (Representations and Warranties), R&W §(i).
+See also Section 7.2 (Representations and Warranties), R&W §(h).